 If you claim help towards your approved childcare costs through universal credit (UC), the general rule is that you can claim for the childcare costs (up to a maximum limit) where the childcare is needed so that you can take-up or continue in paid work.
 There is some information about how help with childcare in UC works in our Childcare section.

-From 13 May 2020, childminders have been gradually able to open to non-critical workers.
-DWP’s updated position for UC is that if you can access registered childcare, whether or not you are a critical worker, you can claim your childcare costs with your UC claim as usual and it will be paid as part of your UC award, in the normal way.
+Our understanding is that DWP’s current position for UC is that if you can access registered childcare and the childcare provision actually takes place, then you can claim your childcare costs with your UC claim as usual and it will be paid as part of your UC award, in the normal way.

 Additionally, if you pay for your childcare in advance, payments will be reimbursed in the normal way, which means the cost can be split across a maximum of three assessment periods.
 At the end of each assessment period, the costs for childcare used in that assessment period will be reimbursed.

 It is important to note that – at the end of any assessment period – you can only be reimbursed for childcare that has actually taken place during that assessment period.